 “…and the next thing that happened was… oh wait, before I get there, I need to go back and give you a little context.”

 All good stories have a definite beginning point.
 If you fail to be intentional for how you set the stage, it’s very easy for your story to meander and become difficult to follow or understand.
-Before you launch into some of the more fun (or funny) details, make sure your audience understands where your story began.
+In the STORY model, you make sure your audience understands where your story began before you launch into some of the more fun (or funny) details,.

 Beginning with a few details such as: “Before I tell you this story, I want you to keep in mind that back in 1975, there was no such thing as an airbag, and there weren’t even any seat belt laws…” can offer needed context for your audience.